 Because we see things and understand things from a human logic we leave God out of our planning or we fight with Him when He says something that seems illogical to us.

-It is hard to be still when God says no but logic says yes we see as we apply 1 Kings 22:3.
+It is hard to be still when God seems illogical.
+He says no but logic says yes we see as we apply 1 Kings 22:3.

 As much as we want to obey God, we think we know best.
 Because we think we know best there is a struggle to obey God when God says, “Be still”, “No”, “Wait” or “Not yet.”